calebmosher/pkmngo/src/sections/pokemon-gyms.md

 As the prestige of a Gym is raised, the Gym level will go up.
 Higher level Gyms will be able to have more Pokemon defenders, as a Gym's numeric level corresponds directly with how many Pokemon can be stationed there.
 To best control a Gym, station your most powerful Pokemon there to resist challenges from rival teams.

 Stationing a Pokemon at a Gym gives you, yes, awesome bragging rights.
-But it also gives you a **Defender Bonus** of 10 coins and 500 [Stardust](#raise-your-pokemon-s-cp) per stationed defender per 24-hour period.
+But it also gives you a **Defender Bonus** of 10 coins and 500 [Stardust](#raise-your-pokemon-s-cp) per stationed defender.
 To redeem your reward, go to the Store while you have Pokemon stationed in a gym and tap the shield icon at the top right.
+Defender Bonuses can be redeemed as soon as you have Pokemon stationed at a Gym, but cannot be redeemed again for 21 hours.